 Image credit : pinterest.com

-Here we see proof that even if you prefer to be conservative and traditional with your room decor, you can still add a modern twist by creating a bold, in this case navy blue, feature wall.
+Here we see proof that even if you prefer your interior design to be conservative and traditional within your room décor, you can still add a modern twist by creating a bold, in this case navy blue, feature wall.
 The design of this room relies on using the furniture and cushions as accents to the feature wall, by mirroring the same navy blue colour.
 This is intelligently softened and toned down by grey geometric patterns within the fabrics.
 More shades of grey are further used within the lamp shades and other seating areas within the room, whilst everything else is deliberately kept plain and neutral.

 Image credit : Pinterest.com

 Many differing patterns in the same space are not to everyone's taste, but somehow I feel that this works (okay, maybe the rug is a step too far for me!).
-The further I delve into this design, the more I can see that the elements of this room haven't just been randomly thrown together, but they have been placed with thought and layout in mind.
+The further I delve into this blue living room, the more I can see that the elements of this room haven't just been randomly thrown together, but they have been placed with thought and layout in mind.